samirsen/photo-app/README.md

 # basic-insta
-Basic implementation of a photo sharing app in Angular for a network of users allowing login, adding/deleting photos, commenting and likes.
+Basic implementation of a photo sharing app in Angular/Node.js for a network of users allowing login, adding/deleting photos, commenting and likes.